 It runs 30% of websites including most major news sites.
-If done right it is fast, secure and cost effective to deploy.
+If done right it is fast, secure, and cost-effective to deploy.
 Sites that venture capital startups and corporations have created for near a million can be done in 2 weeks for $1500.
-WordPress helps bring things that were out of reach of small business as an option finally.
+WordPress helps bring things that were out of reach of small businesses as an option finally.
 But Don’t worry… We can do so many other things!

 Websites are not cheap.
 How can I pay?

-Our average client spends no more then $1200 on average for a fully featured site.
+Our average client spends no more than $1200 on average for a fully-featured site.
 If that number shocks you don’t worry.
 Most of our clients only spend $600.
-It just depends what you need.
+It just depends on what you need.

 How long does the design process take?